LanceMcCarthy/GoldenClouds/index.md

   *   Every bathroom has a shower that has its own hot water boiler/tank.
 It can get hot fast, so test it before jumping in.
 * **Game Room**
   *   The chair hammock is rolled up on top of the game cabinet.
 There is a bracket already connected to the patio scaffolding, please only use the hammock there.
   *   Board games are located in the game room, in the game cabinet.
-You can use any games, many are new and need to be opened.
-Please return them to the same location when finished.
+      *   Some games are brand new, feel free to open them.
+Please return them to the same location.
   *   There is an Xbox One in the game room, but it is not hooked up yet.
 * **Yoga Room**
   *   This room has yoga mats, ball and weights.
-  *   This room also doubles as a private office for working space, if you do not want to work at the desk in the living room.
-You can bring the game room’s table in there, if you’d like.
+  *   This room also doubles as a private office if you do not want to work at the desk in the living room.
+You can bring the gameroom table in there, if you’d like.
   *   It has ambient lighting via an LED strip.
 You can change the color and brightness using the 3-button controller next to the cabinet.
 The strip will automatically change at sunset and sunrise.
 * **Kitchen**
   *   The kitchen is at your disposal, here are a few important things to keep in mind